ABOUT THE EVENT

 - New crops for a new climate

-TRACK 18 Organic Farming: Organic farming is the enhancement of soil fertility and biological diversity while prohibiting synthetic pesticides, antibiotics, synthetic fertilizers, genetically modified organisms, and growth hormones.
-It is an integrated farming system that strives towards sustainability.
-It does not pose any impact on the soil and underground water unlike conventional farming using fertilizers and pesticides.
+TRACK 18 Organic Farming: Organic farming is the enhancement of soil fertility and biological diversity while restricting synthetic pesticides, antibiotics, synthetic fertilizers, genetically modified organisms, and growth hormones.
+It is an integrated farming system approach that strives towards sustainability.
+It does not pose any adverse effect on the soil and underground water, unlike conventional farming which uses fertilizers and pesticides.

 - Organic fruits and vegetables

 - Consumer’s advantage

 TRACK 19 Greenhouse: A greenhouse is a typical structure with walls and a roof and the frame is covered with a transparent sheet from all sides for the light to penetrate and reach the plants kept inside.
 Specific plants that require regulated climatic conditions are bred in it.
 The benefits of having a greenhouse include successful transplant, fresh fruits and ability to grow plants which otherwise would not have been able to survive in that climate.

 - Construction of greenhouse

 - controlling plant Production in a greenhouse by LED light

 - Energy saving in greenhouses based on plant physiology

 - Natural pollinators in greenhouses